aws-ia/ecs-blueprints/ec2-examples/core-infra/README.md

 # Core Infrastructure
-This folder contains the Terraform code to deploy the core infratructure for an ECS Fargate workload.
+This folder contains the Terraform code to deploy the core infratructure for an ECS EC2 based workload.
 The AWS resources created by the script are:
 * Networking
   * VPC
     * 3 public subnets, 1 per AZ.
 If a region has less than 3 AZs it will create same number of public subnets as AZs.